 Today’s hot tubs offer a much wider variety of size, shape and amenities than they did 25 years ago.
+Selecting a hot tub should be a carefully researched and thought out decision.
+Just like purchasing a car or swimming pool, utilizing all resources available is a great way to make sure you are buying the right hot tub.
 One of the biggest considerations is the size.
 The amount of installation space available and the number of users will play a big role in determining the size need.
 Shape should also be considered – many options are available with regard to depth and seating capacity.
 Once the size and shape are determined, amenities can be discussed.
 Along with size and shape, you should also have an idea of what the spa will be used for – exercise, relaxation, therapy or maybe a mix of all of them.

 Size